 Next, we address modifications to the citation program proposed by Staff.
 As UCAN noted, the recommendations made by parties to direct monies collected through this citation program to ratepayers cannot be adopted, because the Commission does not have the power to direct fines imposed through a citation program to ratepayers.
 We confirm that penalties borne by shareholders are not considered a recoverable expense in future advice letter filings in addition to general rate case filings.
 UEB currently posts information on citations issued on the Commission's website.
 Accordingly, we decline to adopt EDF's proposal that Staff notify the R.20-01-007 service list of any citations issued under the citation program discussed here.
-Lastly, we find it reasonable to clarify the force majeure clause to apply to "a disaster or state of emergency declared by federal or state authorities" consistent with SCGC and PCF's recommendation.
+Lastly, we find it reasonable to modify the force majeure clause to include certain factors beyond the utility's reasonable control, whether or not they are the subject of a government declaration.